varvet/pundit/README.md

 end
 ```

-For instance, Rails 8 comes with its built in [authentication generator](https://github.com/rails/rails/tree/8-0-stable/railties/lib/rails/generators/rails/authentication).
-If you opt to use that means of authentication, currently logged in user is now accessed with `Current.user` instead of `current_user`.
+For instance, Rails 8 includes a built-in [authentication generator](https://github.com/rails/rails/tree/8-0-stable/railties/lib/rails/generators/rails/authentication).
+If you choose to use it, the currently logged-in user is accessed via `Current.user` instead of `current_user`.

-Therefore, you should define a method named `pundit_user` like below in your `application_controller.rb` or somewhere suitable.
+To ensure compatibility with Pundit, define a `pundit_user` method in `application_controller.rb` (or another suitable location) as follows:

 ```ruby
 def pundit_user